 Speech and Language

 Speech and Language Therapist or Therapy – this is a Health Care provision.
-The role and aim of which is to enable adults and children with speech, language and communication difficulties (and associated difficulties with eating and swallowing) to reach their maximum communication potential and achieve independence in all aspects of life.
+The role and aim is to enable adults and children with speech, language and communication difficulties (and associated difficulties with eating and swallowing) to reach their maximum communication potential and achieve independence in all aspects of life.
 Some Post 16 providers employ their own Speech and Language Therapist.

 Strengths and Difficulties Questionnaire